 Current Research and Scholarly Interests

 Dr. Susan Swetter has directed the Pigmented Lesion and Melanoma Programs at Stanford University Medical Center and Cancer Institute and VA Palo Alto Health Care System (VAPAHCS) since 1995.
+She has also served as Physician Leader of the Cancer Care Program in Cutaneous Oncology at Stanford Medicine Cancer Center since 2012.
 Dr. Swetter’s research focuses on precision public health as it relates to primary and secondary prevention strategies in melanoma.
-She founding and is leading the Wipe Out Melanoma - California statewide initiative targeting high-risk populations for early detection through community engagement and novel technologies, including artificial intelligence and machine learning.
+She founding and is leading the Wipe Out Melanoma - California (WOM-CA) statewide initiative targeting high-risk populations for early detection through community engagement and novel technologies, including artificial intelligence and machine learning.

 Dr. Swetter has published over 200 scholarly articles, reviews, and textbook chapters.
-She has served for over a decade on the National Comprehensive Cancer Network (NCCN) Melanoma Panel and American Academy of Dermatology (AAD) Melanoma Work Group to establish clinical practice guidelines for melanoma in the US.
+She has served for nearly 2 decades on the National Comprehensive Cancer Network (NCCN) Melanoma Panel and American Academy of Dermatology (AAD) Melanoma Work Group to establish clinical practice guidelines for melanoma in the US.
 She chaired the most recent (2019) AAD melanoma guidelines update and was appointed Chair of the NCCN Melanoma Panel in 2020.

 Dr. Swetter serves as the dermatologist liaison to the Eastern Cooperative Oncology Group (ECOG-ACRIN) Melanoma Committee and is Co-Chair of the national Melanoma Prevention Working Group - a national research collaboration among academic dermatologists, pathologists, oncologists, surgeons, and epidemiologists who are dedicated to melanoma control, including screening and therapeutic prevention - comprised of Intergroup/NCTN (ECOG, SWOG, CALGB) melanoma centers in the US.